phalcon-orphanage/docs/en/devtools-usage.md

 <a name='database-settings'></a>
 ## Preparing Database Settings
 When a project is generated using developer tools.
-A configuration file can be found in `app/config/config.ini`.
+A configuration file can be found in `app/config/config.php`.
 To generate models or scaffold, you will need to change the settings used to connect to your database.

-Change the database section in your config.ini file:
+Change the database section in your config.php file:

 ```php
 <?php